tiffanybatarseh/EE282_HW3/HW3.md

 ```

-## Calculate the following for the whole genome

-To determine the total number of nucleotides
+## Calculate number of nucleotides, number of N's and total number of sequences

 ```
 module load jje/kent